SMS Hannover: Design

 Hannover was 127.6 m long overall, with a beam of 22.2 m, and a draft of 8.21 m.
 She displaced 14218 t at full loading.
 The ship was equipped with two heavy military masts.
 Her crew numbered 35 officers and 708 enlisted men.
 She was equipped with triple expansion engines that were rated at 13068 kW and a top speed of 18 kn.
 Steam was provided by twelve Schulz-Thornycroft boilers; three funnels vented smoke from burning coal in the boilers.
 The ship had a fuel capacity of up to 1540 MT of coal.
 At a cruising speed of 10 kn, she could steam for 4520 nmi.

 Hannover's primary armament consisted of four 28 cm SK L/40 guns in two twin turrets.
 (Note: In Imperial German Navy gun nomenclature, "SK" (Schnelladekanone) denotes that the gun is quick loading, while the L/40 denotes the length of the gun.
 In this case, the L/40 gun is 40 caliber, meaning that the gun is 40 times as long as it is in diameter.)
 HHer offensive armament was rounded out with a secondary battery of fourteen 17 cm SK L/40 guns mounted individually in casemates.
-A battery of twenty-two 8.8 cm SK L/45 guns in single mounts provided defense against torpedo boats.
+A battery of twenty 8.8 cm SK L/45 guns in single mounts provided defense against torpedo boats.
 The ship was also armed with six 45 cm torpedo tubes, all submerged in the hull.
 One was in the bow, one in the stern, and four on the broadside.
 Krupp cemented armor protected the ship.
 Her armored belt was 240 mm thick in the central citadel, where it protected her magazines and machinery spaces, while thinner plating covered the ends of the hull.
 Her main-deck armor was 40 mm thick.
 The main battery turrets had 280 mm of armor plating.